Taught course

 Entry requirements

-You will need to be able to accurately distinguish between colours and safely handle objects, scalpels, and other conservation tools.
-You may be required to undertake tests to ascertain the levels of some of these skills if they are invited to visit.
+All students need to be able to accurately distinguish between colours and safely handle objects, scalpels, and other conservation tools.
+Students may be required to undertake tests to ascertain the levels of some of these skills, if they are invited to visit.
 Evidence of engagement with and interest in archaeological and museum objects, while not formally required, is highly recommended.
-This may be in the form of employment, internship or volunteer work in a museum, historic house, or a collecting institute, such as an archaeological repository, or through participation in an archaeological excavation.
+This may be in the form of employment, internship or volunteer work in a museum, historic house, or a collecting institute, such as an archaeological repository, or through archaeological site work.

 Months of entry